French Bulldog Health Problems: Watching Out for your Frenchie’s Health Issues

 French Bulldog Health Issue: Birthing Problems

 French bulldogs are among the more common breeds to have trouble giving birth (also known as dystocia).
 The mother’s pelvis is often too small for the average French bulldog puppy’s head and shoulder width.
+In rare cases, French bulldog puppies may develop anasarca, a condition more commonly known as water puppy syndrome, that can further complicate the birthing process.
 Unfortunately, it is also common for Frenchies to give birth to malformed babies, which further increases trouble during the birthing process.

 Cesarean section (c-section), or surgical removal of puppies from the uterus, is a common necessity with the breed, even when everything goes right during pregnancy.
 Because of this, it is very important that if you are considering breeding your French bulldog, you know the exact date of conception, go for regular check-ups during pregnancy, and follow all of your veterinarian’s recommendations.